 - Provides community outreach for various agency programs.

-- Conduct assessments to determine extent of social service or vocational needs of clients and decide on basic welfare to work plans or social treatment plans for clients.
+- Conduct assessments to determine extent of social service or vocational needs of clients and decide on welfare to work plans or social treatment plans for clients.

 - May assist in training and orientation of new staff and may act as lead worker as needed.